SlimeDog/FakeBlock/README.md

+NOTE: Husk removed the (open) sources from Github (and not found elsewhere).
+      Fortunately, we saved a copy previously.

 # FakeBlock

 This versatile plugin allows you to create fake blocks that exist for some players and do not exist for others!